danbz/aesthetic-programming/source/OSP.md

 -->

 ### Book layout
-Since 2013, OSP makes printed publications with web technologies: HTML, CSS, and Javascript.
+Since 2013, Open Source Publishing (OSP) makes printed publications with web technologies: HTML, CSS, and Javascript.
 The use of these technologies allows for new kinds of layout and new publication pipelines where multiple output formats (website, book, ebook) can be produced based on the same content.
 The